arman-rai/Notes/100 Web/Development/Django.md

 and then I had to create a superuser again for the new db as my admin page was fucked up so created a new admin/ creds and logged in and as of roght now I'm using mysql as the db yay~

 Now for the templates
+In Django templates, {% ... %} is used for template tags, and {{ ... }} is used for template variables.